 The Delta Dream

 note: This article written by the track founder Paul Schlegel.
-The well known promoter started many events including the TransAm and InterAm races at Delta, the Pontiac Silverdome, Loretta Lynns Amatuer Race, the Lima Half Mile and many many more events.
-Paul comes to the track and announces on a regular basis and always loves to talk about the old and current times.
+The well known promoter started many events including the TransAm and InterAm races at Delta, the Pontiac Silverdome, Loretta Lynns Amatuer Race, the Lima Half Mile and over 100 Professional Motorcycle events.
+Paul comes to the track and announces on a regular basis and always loves to talk about the old and new times.

 The 1971 Trans-AMA was a fantastic success with a huge crowd and half the international class from Europe.
 World champ Heikki Mikkola of Finland was the ’71 winner.
 In 1972 the AMA offered Delta one of summer 250cc Inter-AMA International Championships which was new the previous year.
 Paul declined the ’72 Inter-AMA to concentrate on developing a Camel Pro Series Grand National half mile dirt track program at the beautiful horse track Toledo Raceway Park.
 After establishing the fall Raceway Park Half Mile, Delta hosted a summer Inter-AMA in 1973.
 Jaroslav Falta of Czechoslovakia was the Delta winter.
 In 1974 outdoor AMA National Motocross was being established.
 Delta promoted one of the nationals.
 Jimmy Ellis won the 250cc Championship and Jim Weinert won the 500cc National class.
 In 1975 Delta hosted the 250cc Inter-AMA International Championship with the great American Moto crosser Tony DiStefano winning.
 A 125cc National Championship won by Marty Smith was part of the ’75 Inter-AMA program.
 1976 125cc National Motocross Championship at Delta saw the advent of the real “Greatest of All Time” Bob Hannah.
 Smith had dominated the popular 125cc National class in 1975.
 In 1976 the wild kid from California, Hannah, dazzled the motocross world and the fans at Delta with a fantastic win.
 In the seven years from 1970 to 1976 the great motocross champions from American and the world raced at Delta.
 Before each International/National Motocross, Delta had a big amateur race.
 AMA Motocross Czar Mike Diprete was dead set against having amateurs on the pro track.
 But Schlegel would not relent and Delta set the precedent for having an amateur race with pro race weekends.